 One of the great parts about writing historical fiction is getting lost down the rabbit hole of research.
 There's always some little gem - absolutely useless but endlessly fascinating - waiting to be discovered.
 In Through a Different Lens, Mr. Darcy has Asperger's Syndrome, a type of high-functioning autism.
 He manages extremely well, but he … Continue reading Do you see what I see?
 Gems from historical research

-Through a Different Lens is now available for pre-order at Amazon!
-Other distributors coming soon.
+Through a Different Lens is now available for sale at your favourite ebook retailer.
+Paperbacks coming soon!
 A tale of second glances and second chances Elizabeth Bennet has disliked the aloof and arrogant Mr. Darcy since he insulted her at a village dance several months before.
-But an unexpected conversation and a startling turn of phrase suddenly … Continue reading Look what’s on pre-order!
+But an unexpected conversation and a startling turn of … Continue reading Look what’s available!